Last Updated on

 How to Choose Between an RRSP and TFSA?

+You might be asking: TFSA vs. RRSP?
 I’m going to throw another rule of thumb at you: If you’re earning more now than you will in retirement, contribute to your RRSP.
 If you’re earning less, a TFSA makes more sense, tax-wise.

 Where Should I Invest My Money?

 Just choosing whether to put your retirement money in a TFSA or RRSP isn’t enough.
-You also need to decide how you want to invest that money.
+You also need to decide how to invest that money.
 When it comes to saving for retirement, even the best high-interest savings accounts in Canada aren’t going to cut it.
 To become a smart investor, you must use long-term saving strategies that are proven to work.
 There are three main choices for Canadians investing for retirement: mutual funds, robo advisors, and discount brokerages.
 Let’s look at each option below.

 A mutual fund is a pool of money managed by a professional money manager, who invests the money on your behalf in an attempt to make it grow.
 Mutual funds are the most popular way to invest in Canada, Canadians have over $790 billion of our assets in mutual funds according to Canadian Living.
 But that doesn’t make them the best place to put your money.